Modi enjoys twin triumphs for India's Hindu nationalists - RFI

 "This has made him wildly popular, but also highly controversial and quite divisive."

-The holy city of Ayodhya in northern India has long been a fault line in India's religious divisions, and has been the spark for some of its worst sectarian violence.
+The holy city of Ayodhya in northern India has long been a religious fault line, and the spark for some of its worst sectarian violence.

-Devout Hindus believe that Lord Ram, the warrior god, was born there some 7,000 years ago but that a mosque was constructed on top of his birthplace in the 16th century.

-In the 1980s a Hindu movement began to agitate for the mosque to be removed and in 1992 a mob demolished it with shovels, pickaxes and their bare hands.
+In 1992, a Hindu mob destroyed a centuries-old mosque there that they believed had been built on the birthplace of Ram, an important deity.

 This triggered religious riots that killed 2,000 people, most of them Muslims.

-A lengthy legal battle ensued but in November, in a major victory for the BJP, India's top court awarded the site to Hindus, allowing a temple "touching the sky" to be built.
+A lengthy legal battle ensued but in November, in a major victory for Modi's BJP party, India's top court awarded the site to Hindus, allowing a temple "touching the sky" to be built.

+Wednesday's lavish religious ceremony will be shown live on television and reportedly beamed onto the screens of Times Square in New York.
+Small celebrations are expected across the country.

+Modi, 69, will share the stage with the head of the RSS, the militaristic hardline Hindu group that is parent to the BJP and which Modi joined as a young man.

 - Righting wrongs -

-Further cementing his place in India's annals is Kashmir, divided between India and Pakistan since 1947, the spark for two wars and the source of much bloodshed.
+Further cementing Modi's place in his country's annals is Kashmir, divided between India and Pakistan since 1947, the spark for two wars and the source of much bloodshed.

-The BJP has long seen the special status enjoyed by the part of Kashmir controlled by India as a historical wrong, and on August 5 last year Modi abolished it.
+The BJP had long seen the special status enjoyed by the part of Kashmir controlled by India as a historical wrong, and on August 5 last year, Modi abolished it.

 An accompanying security operation turned the region into a fortress for weeks with all telecommunications cut and thousands taken into custody.

+Even now, India has "maintained stifling restraints on Kashmiris in violation of their basic rights", according to Human Rights Watch.

-Now, people from outside Kashmir are being granted domicile rights for the first time, giving them the right to buy land and claim government jobs.
+People from outside Kashmir are now being granted the right to buy land for the first time.

-This has stoked fears that Modi wants to change Muslim-majority Kashmir's demographic and religious makeup along the lines of Israel's actions in the West Bank.
+This has ignited fears that Modi wants to change Kashmir's demographic makeup with an Israel-style "settler" project.

-"What I see unfolding is a Hindu settler colonial project in the making," Mona Bhan from Syracuse University told AFP.
+Fearing protests ahead of the anniversary, on Tuesday thousands of Indian troops imposed a tight curfew in Kashmir that was later eased slightly.
+The streets were all but deserted the following morning.

+In Pakistan-administered Kashmir, Prime Minister Imran Khan -- who on Tuesday released a new map showing all of Kashmir as part of Pakistan -- was due to lead a protest march.

 - Full steam ahead -